 The riskiest thing about microdosing is its potentially illegal nature.
-Always be aware of your local laws and don’t undertake any illegal activities.
+Always be aware of your local laws and don’t undertake any unlawful activities.

-What remains an unknown is what effects frequent microdosing could have on the body.
-This is why we recommend microdosing for no longer than a few months at a time.
+The first-ever controlled, double-blind study of microdosing LSD and psilocybin suggests that the practice is more effective than a placebo and safe.
+Still unknown, however, are the effects that frequent microdosing could have on the body.
+This is why we recommend microdosing for no longer than a few months.

 One thing is for certain – with microdosing, there is no risk of having a “bad trip” or experiencing intense psychedelic effects.
 Taking a microdose is the ideal way to be introduced to psychedelics safely and comfortably.

-There are lots of things to cover before you get started with microdosing – depending on the reasons you’re interested in the first place!
+There are many things to cover before you get started with microdosing – depending on the reasons you’re interested in the first place!